VenTheZone/dex-trading-agent/README.md

 - **Liquidation Warnings**: Alerts when approaching dangerous margin levels
 - **Position Limits**: Configurable maximum position sizes and leverage caps

+## 🔄 Auto-Update Feature

+The application automatically checks for updates from the GitHub repository every hour.
+When a new version is available:

+1. **Update Notification**: A notification banner appears at the top of the dashboard
+2. **Version Information**: Shows current version vs. latest available version
+3. **Release Notes**: Displays a preview of the latest release notes
+4. **Update Instructions**: Provides deployment-specific update commands

+### Manual Update Check

+To manually check for updates or force an update:

+**For Standard Deployment:**

 ## 📁 Project Structure
 ```
 src/